 |Environment Canada’s National Pollutant Release Inventory||Reportable to NPRI if manufactured, processed, or otherwise used at quantities greater than 10 tonnes or if released at quantities greater than 1 tonne of 10-tonne total VOC air release||2016|

 CCME = Canadian Council of Ministers of the Environment

-1,2-Dichloroethane was not included in other Canadian government chemical listings reviewed.
+1,2-Dichloroethane was not included in other Canadian government guidelines, standards, or chemical listings reviewed.

 1,2-Dichloroethane is used primarily to produce vinyl chloride monomer, which is then used to make polyvinyl chloride (PVC).
 A small quantity of 1,2-dichloroethane is used to produce compounds including ethylenediamines, tri- and tetrachloroethene, aziridines, and various chlorinated solvents used for extracting and cleaning.[2,32]